NxPKG/khulnasoft-docs/content/stream/faq/index.md

 - By default, a video upload can be at most 30 GB.

 - By default, you can have up to 120 videos in the `inprogress`, `queued` or `downloading` state at the same time.
 Videos in the `error`, `ready` or `pendingupload` state do not count toward this limit.
-If you need the concurrency limit raised, please [contact Cloudflare support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) explaining your use case and why you would like the limit raised.
+If you need the concurrency limit raised, please [contact Khulnasoft support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) explaining your use case and why you would like the limit raised.

 {{<Aside type="note">}}

-The limit to the number of videos only applies to videos being uploaded to Cloudflare Stream.
+The limit to the number of videos only applies to videos being uploaded to Khulnasoft Stream.
 This limit is not related to the number of end users streaming videos.

 {{</Aside>}}